Optional: download and print a tri-fold leaflet, i.e. a double-sided single A4 page, with a brief summary of this Trail Guide: (PDF, 1.95 Mb)

 This was Australia’s first dedicated military cemetery, opened in 1920, just after the massive casualties of the First World War from 1914-18.
 It was known at the time as the “Great War”.
 It had a profound impact on all of Australian society.

-There are 4,167 graves here in this section.
-No more graves have been added since 1994.
+There are more than 4,000 graves here in this section, but no more graves have been added since 1994.

 The Cross of Sacrifice at the centre was a gift from the Federal Government.
 It was the first of its kind to be erected in an Australian cemetery.
 It is made of marble, found at Angaston in the Barossa Valley.
 It was unveiled in 1924 by the then Governor General.
 The cross stands 10 metres tall.